-Alternative 1 and Alternative 2 would have beneficial long-term effects on drinking water service and no long-term effect on other utilities.
+Alternative 1 and Alternative 2 would have beneficial long-term effects on drinking water service and flows for fire protection and no long-term effect on other utilities.
 Alternative 1 would require a temporary water system to maintain service during construction.
 Alternative 2 would not require a temporary water system to maintain service during construction.
 Standard construction practices will include locating other utilities before construction to avoid impacts.
-Under both Alternative 1 and Alternative 2, approximately 550 LF of storm sewer pipe would be removed and replaced to meet IEPA separation requirements; this would result in insignificant short-term direct impacts, but no long-term impacts.
+Under both Alternative 1 and Alternative 2, approximately 550 LF of storm sewer pipe would be removed and relocated to meet IEPA separation requirements; this would result in insignificant short-term direct impacts, but no long-term impacts.